royourboat/ovino/README.md

   <p align="center">
     A wine recommendation app that uses price-sentiment to rank bottles in Ontario, Canada.
 Built with Flask.

-    Please wait 10 seconds for Render to boot up.

     <br />
     <a href="https://ovino.onrender.com/">View Demo</a>
   </p>